 “We are excited to have a prominent investor such as Kinnevik on board that shares our mission to improve the ways in which chronic joint pain is treated.
 Their know-how in the digital health sector will be immensely helpful in reaching our vision to become the global standard treatment for chronic joint pain.
 The Series B round will help us accelerate in the U.S. and expand our offering throughout Europe.” says Jakob Dahlberg co-founder

 The Malmö based startup reports that Healthcare institutions using Joint Academy can receive a return on their investment within one year, and can achieve average savings of €1900 per year per patient.
-A recent peer-reviewed study from Lund University, published in scientific journal PLOS ONE, shows that Joint Academy’s digital first-line treatment, which includes informative lessons and exercises, reduces pain and improves physical function at one quarter of the cost of traditional care.
+A recent peer-reviewed study from Lund University, published in scientific journal PLOS ONE, shows that Joint Academy’s digital first-line treatment, which includes informative lessons and exercises, reduces pain and improves physical function at one quarter of the cost of traditional care, for joint pain is necessary to have your weight under control so learning how to suppress appetite is essential.

 The steadily increasing prevalence of chronic joint pain worldwide poses a challenge for healthcare systems, with prevention and effective care being critical in managing ever-growing costs.
 According to the CDC, over € 13 billion was spent on joint pain (including on total joint replacements, arthroscopies, injections and medication) in 2013, making it the second most costly health condition treated within US hospitals.
 By shifting towards individual and evidence-based treatments and digital technologies, substantial savings can be made, while quality of care can increase.